hadley/adv-r/Functional-programming.md

 # Functional programming

-At it's core, R is a functional programming (FP) language which means it supports "first class functions", functions that can be:
+At it's core, R is a functional programming (FP) language which means it focusses on the creation and execution of function.
+In R, functions can be:

 * created anonymously,
 * assigned to variables and stored in data structures,
 * returned from functions,
 * passed as arguments to other functions

+Together this set of four properties means that R supports "first class functions": functions are a first class feature of the language in the same way the vectors are.

 This chapter will explore the consequences of R's functional nature and introduce a new set of techniques for removing redundancy and duplication in your code.

-Each technique is relatively simple by itself, but combined they provide a powerful set of techniques.
-They are especially useful when you want to solve a large class of problems with a small set of building blocks and tools to connect them together.

 We'll start with a motivating example, showing how you can use functional programming techniques to reduce duplication in some typical code for cleaning data and summarising data.
 This example will introduce some of the most important functional programming concepts, which we will then dive into in more detail: